Gorgas Science Foundation

 At a Bend in a Mexican River

-John Bax and Gorgas Science Foundation, Inc.
+Lawrence V. Lof; Norman L. Richard; John Bax; and Gorgas Science Foundation, Inc.

-More than 50 years ago, bird artist and ornithologist George Miksch Sutton visited a hidden river along the eastern escarpment of Mexico’s Sierra Madre Oriental.
+Over fifty years ago bird artist and ornithologist George Miksch Sutton visited a hidden river along the eastern escarpment of Mexico's Sierra Madre Oriental.
 Although he had visited many places in the world, perhaps none so enthralled him.
-His vivid memories were published in 1972, exactly 50 years later.
-Cinematographer John Bax was compelled to visit the same enchantingly beautiful stream that flows from the foot of the dark and majestic mountain.
-This video features 38 rarely seen neo-tropical birds.
-These, and numerous others, are included in the video.
+His vivid memories were published in 1972 in "At a Bend in a Mexican River."
+Exactly fifty years later cinematographer John Bax was compelled to visit the same enchantingly beautiful stream ... a stream that flows from the front of the dark majestic mountains.
+Nature and birding enthusiasts will appreciate the opportunity to explore the biological richness found along Sutton's river.